ONSdigital/dp-search-data-finder/README.md

 # dp-search-data-finder
-Receives events requesting reindex jobs and finds data to populate the new indexes created
+A deprecated service that receives events requesting reindex jobs and finds data to populate the new indexes created.

+---

+:warning: This repository was be archived in November 2024 is no longer in development. :warning:

+---

 ### Getting started